minitest/minitest/README.txt

-= mini/{test,spec,mock}
+= minitest/{unit,spec,mock}

 * http://rubyforge.org/projects/bfts

 == DESCRIPTION:

-mini/test is a completely minimial drop-in replacement for ruby's test/unit.
+minitest/unit is a small and fast replacement for ruby's huge and slow test/unit.
 This is meant to be clean and easy to use both as a regular test writer and for language implementors that need a minimal set of methods to bootstrap a working unit test suite.